-- 2.3.4 The Core Strategy is the overarching document for the Peterborough LDF.
+The Core Strategy is the overarching document for the Peterborough LDF.
 It is a strategic document which sets out the "core" principles for the future of Peterborough, establishing a strategic vision, objectives and policies that guide development and broad locations of where new development can go.
 However, it does not identify individual parcels of land for future development or set out detailed planning policies.
-This level of detail will be provided through the Peterborough Site Allocations DPD, the Peterborough City Centre Area Action Plan DPD and this Peterborough Planning Policies DPD, all of which must be in general conformity with the Core Strategy. - 2.3.5 It is important to remember that the Planning Policies DPD cannot significantly adjust the 'key headlines' as agreed in the Core Strategy.
-Its primary purpose is to provide detailed policy statements to help in determining planning applications, and so it will contribute to delivering the overarching principles established in the Core Strategy.
-At the end of each policy we have made reference to the appropriate Core Strategy policy (or policies) and objectives which it supports. - 2.3.6 The table below shows how the Core Strategy policies would be supported by the detailed policies set out in this Consultation Draft version of the Planning Policies DPD.
+This level of detail will be provided through the Peterborough Site Allocations DPD, the Peterborough City Centre Area Action Plan DPD and this Peterborough Planning Policies DPD, all of which must be in general conformity with the Core Strategy.

+It is important to remember that the Planning Policies DPD cannot significantly adjust the 'key headlines' as agreed in the Core Strategy.

+The table below shows how the Core Strategy policies would be supported by the detailed policies set out in this Consultation Draft version of the Planning Policies DPD.
-Core Strategy Policy Supported by Policies in this Planning Policies DPD CS1: Spatial Strategy for the Location of Residential PP1 - Design Quality Development CS2: Spatial Strategy for the Location of Employment PP1 - Design Quality CS5: The Settlement Hierarchy and the Countryside PP5 - Conversion and Replacement Dwellings in the Countryside PP6 -The Rural Economy CS6: Meeting Housing Needs PP1 - Design Quality PP4 - Prestigious Homes PP5 - Conversion and Replacement Dwellings in the Countryside

-Core Strategy Policy Supported by Policies in this Planning Policies DPD CS12: Developer Contributions to Infrastructure Provision PP11 - Open Space Standards CS13: Transport PP9 - The Transport Implications of Development PP10 - Parking Standards CS14: Retail PP7 - Primary Retail Frontages in District Centres PP8 - Shop Frontages, Security Shutters and Canopies CS16: Urban Design and the Public PP1 - Design Quality Realm PP2 - Impacts of New Development PP3 - Amenity Provision in New Development PP8 - Shop Frontages, Security Shutters and Canopies CS17: The Historic Environment PP14 - Heritage Assets PP15 - Buildings of Local Importance CS19: Open Space and Green PP11 - Open Space Standards Infrastructure PP12 - Nene Valley PP13 - The Landscaping and Biodiversity Implications of Development CS20: Landscape Character PP12 - Nene Valley CS21: Biodiversity and Geological PP12 - Nene Valley Conservation PP16 - Ancient, Semi-Natural Woodland and Veteran Trees PP13 - The Landscaping and Biodiversity Implications of Development PP17 - Habitats and Species of Principal Importance CS22: Floodrisk PP18 - Drainage and Flood Risk Management objectives and policies.
-Although policies in the Planning Policies DPD will apply throughout the local authority area of Peterborough (unless clearly stated otherwise in the policy), there will be additional specific policies for the city centre in the City Centre Area Action Plan.
+Core Strategy Policy Supported by Policies in this Planning Policies DPD CS 1: Spatial Strategy for the Location of Residential Development PP1 - The Location and Design of New Development CS 2: Spatial Strategy for the Location of Employment PP1 - The Location and Design of New Development CS 5: The Settlement Hierarchy and the Countryside PP4 - Housing in the Countryside PP5 -The Rural Economy CS 6: Meeting Housing Needs PP1 - The Location and Design of New Development PP3 - Top of the Market Dwellings PP4 - Housing in the Countryside CS 12: Developer Contributions to Infrastructure Provision PP10 - Open Space Standards CS 13: Transport PP8 - The Transport Implications of Development PP9 - Parking Standards CS 14: Retail PP6 - Primary Retail Frontages in District Centres PP7 - Shop Frontages, Security Shutters and Canopies CS 16: Urban Design and the Public Realm PP1 - The Location and Design of New Development PP2 - Amenity PP7 - Shop Frontages, Security Shutters and Canopies CS 17: The Historic Environment PP13 - Heritage Assets PP14 - Buildings of Local Importance CS 19: Open Space and Green Infrastructure PP10 - Open Space Standards PP11 - Nene Valley PP12 - The Landscaping and Biodiversity Implications of Development CS 20: Landscape Character PP11 - Nene Valley CS 21: Biodiversity and Geological Conservation PP11 - Nene Valley PP15 - Ancient, Semi-Natural Woodland and Veteran Trees PP12 - The Landscaping and Biodiversity Implications of Development PP16 - Habitats and Species of Principal Importance CS 22: Floodrisk PP17 - Drainage and Flood Risk Management